jlinick/EclipseAutomator/README.md

 Being disappointed with the options available for eclipse photography - especially support for serial connections which enable much higher capture rates (such as Hap Griffin Astrocables https://imaginginfinity.com/astrocables.htm), I wrote my own.
 This assumes you can calculate your exact timings for c1, c2, c3, and c4 (such as through the Solar Eclipse Timer App https://www.solareclipsetimer.com/) but allows for full customizability of your imaging sessions, with effectively an infinite number of cameras.

-I recommend you run this on OSX if you want voice notifications, but everything else should run on any system.
+I recommend you run this on OSX if you want voice notifications, you do need to install gphoto2 for camera control. (eg `sudo apt-get install gphoto2` or `brew install gphoto2`)

 ## Installation

 Clone and jump into the repository